team-BOSS-JL/What-to-Watch/README.md

  ► Features

-    Browse a collection of movies
+    Browse a collection of movies.
-    Search for a specific movie by name
+    Search for a specific movie by name.
-    Filter movies by popularity, top rated, and upcoming Select a genre to see a list of movies in that genre
+    Filter movies by popularity, top rated, and upcoming.
+    Select a genre to see a list of movies in that genre.

 ► Technologies